Two Cannot be Denied

-The Two Cannot be Denied (两个不能否定) is a political concept and slogan first proposed by Chinese Communist Party (CCP) general secretary Xi Jinping in January 2013.
+The Two Cannot be Denied (两个不能否定), also written as two cannot negate, is a political concept and slogan first proposed by Chinese Communist Party (CCP) general secretary Xi Jinping in January 2013.
 It refers to the phrase "the historical period after reform and opening up cannot be used to negate the historical period before reform and opening up, nor can the historical period before reform and opening up be used to negate the historical period after reform and opening up".

 History

+The slogan refers to the historical and political position that "the historical period after reform and opening up cannot be used to negate the historical period before reform and opening up, nor can the historical period before reform and opening up be used to negate the historical period after reform and opening up".
+According to this view, the Mao period should not be criticized from the present-day point of view because it laid the foundation for China's socialist modernization.

-In his speech at the "Seminar for New Members and Alternate Members of the Central Committee to Study and Implement the Spirit of the 18th National Congress", Xi Jinping said:
+In his speech at the "Seminar for New Members and Alternate Members of the Central Committee to Study and Implement the Spirit of the 18th National Congress" in early 2013, Xi Jinping said: